timetravelthree/kpwninit/README.md

-# Kernel PWN Tooklkit :dragon: :space_invader:
+# Kernel PWN Toolkit :dragon: :space_invader:
 this program is a con venient tool for writing kernel exploits and manage your kernel filesystem, images.
 It also has a few key features that may improve your kernel exploit experience.